Sigma Theta Epsilon Explained

 Formation

 On October 8, 1936, another group of Christian men met and started a fraternity.
 The meeting was held at Indiana University, and there, Sigma Epsilon Theta was formed.
 In 1939, a delegation from Phi Tau Theta approached the national officers of Sigma Epsilon Theta and proposed a merger of the two national fraternities.
-Stemming from this introduction, during Thanksgiving break, 1941, Delta Sigma Theta was formed.
+Stemming from this introduction, during Thanksgiving break, in 1941, Delta Sigma Theta was formed.
 The transition from two fraternities to one was smooth, largely due to careful preparation by the officers.
 However, when all seemed to be going well, Delta Sigma Theta, a national sorority with prior usage of that name, threatened suit against the new fraternity for the use of their name.
 A new name, Sigma Theta Epsilon, was selected during Easter break 1949.

 After a period of expansion, the inactivity of the chapters (high in number – low in spirit) persuaded the national conclave of 1968 to appoint a committee to examine the philosophy of the fraternity.
 The committee suggested that the fraternity change from its original emphasis as a National Religious Fraternity for Methodist Men.
 This change saw a decrease in enrollment due to lessened support by the Wesley Foundation.
 The national cabinet meeting of 1972 realized that Sigma Theta Epsilon had evolved into a National Christian Service Fraternity, and thus adopted purposes centered on three main areas: religious, service, and social.
 These purposes were revised at the conclave of 1975 into the four Purposes of Sigma Theta Epsilon.

 Still, chapters were lost to dormancy.
-A low point was reached in 1975 when only two active units remained: Alpha Gamma chapter at West Virginia Wesleyan College and newly formed Epsilon chapter at Ohio Northern University.
+A low point was reached in 1975 when only two active units remained: the Alpha Gamma chapter at West Virginia Wesleyan College and the newly formed Epsilon chapter at Ohio Northern University.
 The following years almost saw the dissolving of Sigma Theta Epsilon as a National Fraternity.
 The addition of a new Delta chapter, the second of that name, at Mount Union College in April 1980 stimulated new optimism and growth for the fraternity.

 In 1988 Sigma Theta Epsilon struggled again through some growing pains.
 Delta chapter had all but disappeared while Alpha Gamma chapter's numbers began to fall.
 But 1988 also saw the start of the Beta Alpha chapter in Oklahoma City.
 This new chapter grew rapidly and soon vied with the Epsilon chapter as the fraternity's largest.
 Beta Alpha's designation marked what was hoped to be a rebirth for the fraternity, and all chapters from this point on would be named in succession following Beta Alpha.
 Whereas previously the fraternity had used a standard naming system of Greek alphabetical succession, at some point it began to use a state model, naming a new chapter "Alpha chapter of Texas" for example, that had been formed in 1999.